ABCD-STUDY/FIONASITE/readme.md

 │   ├── archive                 // receives incoming DICOM, sorted by StudyInstanceUID │   ├── participants            // receives incoming DICOM, sorted by PatientID/Date_Time
 │   └── raw                     // receives incoming DICOM, sorted by Study/Series/
-└── UCSD                        // receives p-files+MD5SUM by scp from scanner
+├── DAIC                        // files that could be send successfully to the DAIC ├── outbox                      // files submitted by the user for send to DAIC └── quarantine                  // receives p-files+MD5SUM by scp from scanner + tgz'ed DICOM
 ```

 (/data/config/config.json)